mgutz/plv8-bedrock/README.md

         mygrate migrations/test.sql

-Repeat steps 2, 3 and 4 as needed.
+Repeat steps 2, 3 as needed.
 A simpler way to edit and test is

-    npm test
+    npm test    # runs 2 and 3

 NOTE:

-The `minHookDate` property in config.js is checked to determine whether hooks are run.
+The `minHookDate` property in migrations/config.json is the timestamp for which migration to run.
 The prehook in this project updates the JavaScript bundle.
 You do not want those to run for migrations that have already been applied to the production database.

-Simply set the `minHookDate` to a folder timestamp before the one you are coding.
+To skip previous hooks, set the `minHookDate` to your current folder timestamp.

 ## Globals